utelecon/utelecon.github.io/en/supports/index.md

 Position or Grade: ”Faculty Staff”/ “Student (B1, B2, etc.)”
 UTokyo Account(10 digits):
-ECCS Cloud Email Address: ***********(characters/numbers of your choice) @g.ecc.u-tokyo.ac.jp Can you sign in Zoom with (UTokyo Account(10 digits))@g.ecc.u-tokyo.ac.jp?
+ECCS Cloud Email Address: ***********(characters/numbers of your choice) @g.ecc.u-tokyo.ac.jp Can you sign in Zoom with (UTokyo Account(10 digits))@utac.u-tokyo.ac.jp?
 "Yes"/ "No" If "Yes", please tell us your user type and capacity:
 Details of inquiry:
 </code></pre></div></div>